julia-dizhak/code-examples/concepts/closure.md

  ```
 <details>
     <summary>What will return wrap1(), wrap2()?</summary>
-    Because local variables are really re-created for every function call, in console
+    Because in JS exist closure and local variables are re-created for every function call
     <pre>
         wrap1() -> 1
         wrap2() -> 2